stephanus-supandi/go_ai_vs_ai/README.md

 Pure random play can produce cycles.

-The current rules implement simple ko , not full positional superko.
+The current rules implement simple ko, not full positional superko.

 Therefore, Random-vs-Random is not guaranteed to terminate naturally in every possible game.